 A team that goes the extra mile to deliver outstanding service.
 The team may work together inclusively, demonstrate excellent communication kindness and compassion and each individual contributes to a supportive environment which enables effective team working.
 The award is for teams who collaborate well, communicate effectively and support each other in order to deliver an excellent service.

-In addition there are also three more specialised categories which are only open to nominations from NHS Tayside staff.
-These are Quality/Service Improvement, Inspiring Educator and Innovation in Practice.
-Staff can nominate in these categories by visiting www.starawardstayside.scot.nhs.uk.
+In addition there are also two more specialised categories which are only open to nominations from NHS Tayside staff.
+These are the Innovation and Improvement Award, and the Inspiring Educator/Trainer Award.
+Staff can nominate in these categories by visiting the website.

 Nicki Martin, Small City, Big Personality